karfcz/grunt-sprite-packer/README.md

 White space that will be added as a padding around every sprite (in px).
 It is useful to prevent bleeding pixels from one sprite to another when scaled / interpolated in the browser.

+#### options.format
+Type: `String`
+Default: 'png32'

+Output file format.
+Any image format supported by ImageMagick should work (tested 'png32' and 'jpg').

+#### options.background
+Type: `String`
+Default: 'none'

+Background color of output image. 'none' = transparent, '#ffffff' = red etc.

+#### options.quality
+Type: `Number`
+Default: '100%'

+Compression quality of output file.
+Has no effect for file formats other than jpg.

+#### options.evenPixels
+Type: `Boolean`
+Default: `false`

+When set to `true`, dimensions of sprites will be aligned to even pixels (useful when scaled down by factor of 2 in CSS for mobile/retina/nonretina optimization).
+Note that padding must be set to (multiple of) 2 as well.

 ## Credits

 This plugin uses binary tree bin packer algorithm by Jake Gordon (<https://github.com/jakesgordon/bin-packing/>).